Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Oktober 2025 06.23.37 UTC
+- WIB: Rabu, 1 Oktober 2025 09.09.07 UTC
-- WITA: Rabu, 1 Oktober 2025 07.23.37 UTC
+- WITA: Rabu, 1 Oktober 2025 10.09.07 UTC
-- WIT: Rabu, 1 Oktober 2025 08.23.37 UTC
+- WIT: Rabu, 1 Oktober 2025 11.09.07 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational